Least Developed Countries

-At the UNFCCC's international climate talks, poorer countries also suffer serious capacity constraints.
+Poorer countries also suffer serious capacity constraints at international climate change talks such as the UN Framework Convention on Climate Change (UNFCCC) Conference of Parties.
 Few can send more than a handful of delegates to these negotiations; and without financial and technical resources, negotiating against large well-paid teams from wealthier nations, who often see taking action on climate change as a threat to their economic development, poses a huge challenge and an imbalance that IIED and its partners seek to redress.

-The focus of IIED's Climate Change group is on supporting, increasing and utilising the capacity of development practitioners, government agencies, NGOs and community-based organisations to enhance resilience to climate change through the following programmes of work.
+IIED's Climate Change Group aims to support, increase and utilise the capacity of development practitioners, government agencies, NGOs and community-based organisations to enhance resilience to climate change.
+We do this through the following programmes of work:

-- Awareness raising IIED builds local awareness of climate change adaptation needs by engaging with grassroots organizations, and through facilitating and documenting meetings between different urban stakeholders.
+- Awareness raising.
+IIED builds local awareness of climate change adaptation needs by engaging with grassroots organisations, and through facilitating and documenting meetings between different urban stakeholders.

-- Research IIED maintains a strong focus on research, particularly in areas which have received little attention to date such as community-based adaptation, the economics of climate change, promoting resilient and productive drylands in the face of climate variability, and addressing climate change in urban areas in Asia, Africa and Latin America.
+- Research.
+IIED maintains a strong focus on research, particularly in areas that have received little attention to date, such as community-based adaptation, the economics of climate change, promoting resilient and productive drylands in the face of climate variability, and addressing climate change in urban areas in Asia, Africa and Latin America.

 - Knowledge sharing.
 Creating networking opportunities to share knowledge and experiences on climate change adaptation is key.